planetryan/qoa/README.md

 # Changelog

-see changelog.md for detailed version history and isa updates.
+see changelog folder for detailed version history and isa updates.

 I have created this guide for researchers, developers and students who will use qoa in practical applications.
 I have designed it to interact with quantum and/or optical systems in the same way classical Risc syntax based assembly could manipulate electrons in transistors.
 I hope whoever reads this guide finds it useful.